 Matter Commentary Findings Matters in relation to fraud We have previously discussed the risk of fraud the Audit and Ethics Committee and we have not been made aware of any incidents in the period.
-Our VFM work is still ongoing at this stage and we will conclude in our final audit findings report presented in February 2025.
+We have no issues to report in response to this area.
 Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed.
 We have no issues to report in response to this area.
 Matters in relation to compliance with laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any instances from our audit work.
 We have no issues to report in response to this area.
 Written representations A letter of management representations will be requested from the Council.
-This will be included alongside our final Audit Findings Report in February 2025.
+This is be included alongside this report.
 Confirmation requests from third parties We requested permission from the Council to send confirmation requests to banks, other Councils or entities where investments are held.
 All requested confirmations have been received.
 We have no issues to report in response to this area.
-Disclosures Our review found no material omissions in the financial statements, however a prior period adjustment note is required within the financial statements to present a true and fair view.
-Aside from the prior period adjustment note required we have no issues to report in response to this area.
+Disclosures Our review found no material omissions in the financial statements; however, a prior period adjustment note is required within the financial statements to present a true and fair view.
+This has been included in the final version of the financial statements.
+We have no outstanding issues to report in response to this area.